eight04/linkify-plus-plus/README.md

 Linkify Plus Plus
 =================
 An user script which can linkify almost everything.
-Base on Linkify Plus.
+Based on Linkify Plus.

 Install
 -------